-4) Does a spouse have to sit for a deposition?
+5) Does a spouse have to sit for a deposition?

-And, it depends on how aggressive the defense attorney wants to be.
+As a practical matter, the answer to this questions depends on how aggressive the defense attorney wants to be.
 At the least, you would need to disclose you've needed marital counseling in the past.

 For instance, if you and your spouse were living apart at the time of the injury due to marital differences, but still legally married, your loss of consortium claim may not be very strong, and marital counseling records may be relevant for that.

 Similarly, if you had already experienced significant marital complications, marital counseling records can also be relevant to the strength and value of your loss of consortium claim – even if you were not living apart.
-In that case, a defense attorney would be in a strong position to argue that he should have access to any marital counseling records.
+In that case, a defense attorney would be in a stronger position to argue that he should have access to any marital counseling records.